Aximorphic Perspective Projection Model for Immersive Imagery: Abstract

 \section{Abstract}

 A wide choice of cinematic lenses enables motion-picture creators to adapt image visual-appearance to their creative vision.
-Such choice does not exist in the realm of real-time computer graphics, where only one type of perspective projection is widely used.
-This work provides a perspective imaging model that in an artistically convincing manner resembles anamorphic photography lens variety and more.
-It presents an asymmetrical-anamorphic azimuthal projection map with natural vignetting and realistic chromatic aberration.
-The mathematical model for this projection has been chosen such that its parameters reflect the psycho-physiological aspects of visual perception.
-That enables its use in artistic and professional environments, where specific aspects of the photographed space are to be presented.
+Such choice does not exist in the realm of real-time computer graphics, where only one type of perspective projection is widely used, a linear perspective.
+This paper presents an extended perspective imaging model, which can represent distortion and FoV parameters of entire variety of film and photographic lenses (e.g., wide-angle, fisheye, anamorphic), while preserving parametrization in an artistically convincing manner.
+Self-experimentation with the model revealed that each projection type provides accurate perception of a different aspect of depicted space (e.g., speed, distance, shape).
+Presented model, enables combination of multiple projections, each on a different axis of the image, to achieve optimal perception for a given scenario.
+This new projection, named \emph{aximorphic}, was made available here, under an open license (CC BY-SA 3.0), for a wide and easy adoption.

 \ccsdesc[500]{Computing methodologies~Perception} \ccsdesc[500]{Computing methodologies~Ray tracing} \ccsdesc[300]{Human-centered computing} \ccsdesc[300]{Applied computing~Media arts}